 Most horses trained in an English discipline will go into a snaffle bit.
 Most snaffles are single jointed bits which will have a smooth surface in the horses mouth.
 Some are designed with a curve to be more ergonomically correct for comfort.
 When engaged properly, the snaffle provides a gentle nutcracker type action on the tongue and bars of the horses mouth.
 This bit is available in a variety of 'cheeks'.
 A full cheek offers lateral support and can be helpful for teaching horses to steer.
 A loose ring is very flexible and soft in a horses mouth, generally good for teaching a horse to carry a bit.
 D ring bits are very popular as they offer more lateral support than a loose ring, but they are not as flexible as a loose ring.
 An eggbutt cheek is a combination of both the full cheek and the loose ring.
 It offers some flexibility while the straight edge on the inside of the bit offers lateral support to help with steering and direct ques.

 Snaffles come in many mouth pieces; single jointed, double jointed, roller mouth, multi link and many more options.
-We will cover these bits and their functions in an upcoming blog post.
+Check out What is a Snaffle Bit and How To Use One to learn more about snaffle bits.

 There are many different types of bits available for English riders.
 The most common bits we offer are listed below.

 Pelham bits are usually used with two reins that work on a combination of mild leverage, nutcracker action and curb chain.
-Pelhams are the bit of choice for many Foxhunters & equitation riders.
+Pelhams are the bit of choice for many foxhunters and equitation riders.
 These bits make it easier to frame the horse and help keep the horse from getting heavy on the forehand.
-The longer the cheek piece, known as a shank, the more leverage is placed on the horses poll & mouth and is more severe.
+The longer the cheek piece, known as a shank, the more leverage is placed on the horses poll and mouth and is more severe.

 Kimberwick bits are also common in the hunt field and is used with one rein.
 Similar to a pelham, these bits come in a variety of mouth pieces.
 They work on a leverage and curb principle with some mouth action.
 There are two different kinds of Kimberwicks available, the standard kimberwick and the Uexter.
 The Uexter offers rein slots for leverage options.